mannieg/CV/readme.md

   - Providing technical/debugging support to clients.
   - Creating applications in C#, close integration with existing systems such as Active Directory and Office 365.
   - Writing scripts in PowerShell, maintaining a number of Windows servers and networks.
+  - Writing documentation for technical and non technical staff.

-### IT Technical Support at Capita, Derby/Nottingham, United Kingdom
+### IT Systems Engineer at Capita, Derby/Nottingham, United Kingdom
 **Aug 2009&mdash;Jan 2012**

-### IT Technical Support at Carillion, Wolverhampton, United Kingdom
+### IT Remote Engineer at Carillion, Wolverhampton, United Kingdom
 **Jan 2009&mdash;Aug 2009**

 ### Server Administrator at We Solve IT, Dudley, United Kingdom
 **Oct 2007&mdash;Jan 2009**

-Education
+<a name="education">Education</a>
 ----------

 ### [Makers Academy], London